shrobon/Understanding-JS-Seminar-Snips/README.md

 # Understanding-JS-Seminar-Snips
-This repo contains all the code snippets i will be using for my presentation .
-Introduction to Javascript . <br />
+This repo contains all the code snippets i will be using for my presentation .<br />
+## Introduction to Javascript . <br />
 1. Concept of Hoisting <br />
 2. === and ==<br />
 3. Global execution context<br />